-Apprenticeships provide an opportunity for people to train on the job and to achieve a nationally recognised qualification at intermediate, advanced, higher or degree level.
-Apprenticeships are now funded by a levy on large employers equivalent to 0.5 per cent of their pay bill.
+Apprenticeships provide an opportunity for people to train on the job and to achieve a nationally recognised gualification at intermediate, advanced, higher or degree level.
+Apprenticeships are now funded by a levy on large employers equivalent to 0.5% of their pay bill.
 The Mayor believes that the apprenticeship levy should be devolved to London's government in order to fund a wide range of skills and employment initiatives in the capital, as decided by London's government.
 In the longer term, it should be for London's government to decide whether or not to retain such a levy, at what rate and how it should be spent, in consultation with business.
-More immediately, the Mayor calls for any unspent levy raised by London's employers to be ring-fenced for the benefit of London and for a proportion of the unspent levy raised by London based employers to be devolved to London government for more flexible Apprenticeship delivery and wider skills and employment initiatives.
+More immediately, the Mayor will continue to lobby for devolution of the levy and shape this into a Skills Levy.
+Given London's complex skills requirements, the Mayor believes that London's proportion of the Apprenticeship Levy should be ring-fenced and devolved to London's government.

 The Mayor will work with levy paying employers to ensure their contributions have maximum impact, helping employers to create apprenticeships which offer opportunities to all, including individuals from underrepresented groups; and provide the types of skills required by London's economy.
 Across all sectors there is a need to ensure high quality apprenticeships are developed in partnership with business, and to encourage the provision and take up of higher and degree level Apprenticeships which will help to improve productivity.
+The Mayor calls on government to provide flexibility on the 10% limit that levy-paying employers can direct from their levy account to non-levy paying employers to enable more SMEs to provide apprenticeships.